determined-ai/determined/sprinkle/work.md

             this involves the same master-knows-dataset-length problems we currently have

-  - rewrite or delete: save experiment best ryan votes delete this bradley,shiyuan votes trial calls an API that asks for the best validation so far.
+  - rewrite or delete: save experiment best
+      - ryan votes delete this (edit, he now votes for the API call)
+      - bradley,shiyuan votes trial calls an API that asks for the best validation so far.
-        action-item: talk to product(?) about this
+      - edit: a new proposal is to let pushing validation metrics respond with the best metric so far. this seems like a strange appendage to the push architecture call though, since all the other metrics pushing would be unidirectional and could even be done asynchronously if you wanted.

   - change searcher uses abs lengths